AuthorCarpentry/dois-citation-data/02-doi-metadata.md

 Learning Objectives:

-* Understand the metadata associated with a DOI
+* Retrieve the metadata associated with a DOI
 * Apply content negotiation commands to obtain a citation for a given DOI in a preferred style (e.g. BibTeX  or APA) from the CrossRef API
 * Gain experience with Bash command line tools to concatenate the citations